Every adult in Britain to require new ‘Brit Card’ ID

-Every UK adult will need ‘Brit card’ digital ID under Starmer plan to tackle illegal migration
+Every UK working adult will need ‘Brit card’ digital ID under Starmer plan to tackle illegal migration

-The prime minister will announce his backing for the scheme in a speech on Friday
+Civil liberties groups warn mandatory digital IDs risk pushing ‘unauthorised migrants further into the shadows’

-Every adult in the country will be required to have a new government-issued digital identity card as part of a fresh attempt to tackle illegal migration.
+Every working adult in Britain will be required to have a new government-issued digital identity card as part of a fresh attempt to crack down on illegal migration.

-The prime minister will announce his backing for the scheme in a speech on Friday, which would verify an individual’s right to live and work in the UK.
+The prime minister is expected to announce his backing for the “Brit card” scheme, which would verify an individual’s right to live and work in the UK, in a speech on Friday.

-The “Brit card” is expected to undergo a consultation and would then require legislation to implement it.
+The plan, which would require a law change to implement, comes amid mounting pressure on ministers to take more drastic action to tackle migration as boat crossings reach a record high and the asylum backlog is still above 75,000 – pressure exacerbated by the success of Reform UK in the polls.

+But the leaders of eight civil liberties groups have warned that mandatory digital ID risks pushing “unauthorised migrants further into the shadows”.

 Earlier this year, the government began looking at proposals for some form of digital ID for adults in Britain, with the view that it could help to tackle illegal migrants who are working in the black economy.
 They have looked to the example of Estonia, which uses a mandatory ID card system.

-The Brit card plan comes amid mounting pressure on ministers to take more drastic action to tackle migration as boat crossings reach a record high and the asylum backlog is still above 75,000 – pressure which is exacerbated by the success of Reform UK in the polls.

-However, this week the leaders of eight civil liberties groups warned that mandatory digital ID risks pushing “unauthorised migrants further into the shadows”.

-Big Brother Watch’s interim director, Rebecca Vincent, was among those warning that rolling out a compulsory identification system could be “uniquely harmful to privacy, equality and civil liberties”.

-However, polling shows the public is broadly supportive of digital ID cards, with a survey conducted by More in Common in December finding that 53 per cent of people are in favour of a universal digital identification system, with 25 per cent strongly in favour.
-Just 19 per cent said they were against it.

-Meanwhile, a report from Sir Tony Blair’s think tank published this week suggests there is growing public support for a “super-digital identity card” which would allow people to access public services and report problems in their local area.

-The report, which surveyed more than 2,000 adults, saw 62 per cent of people say they favour introducing a form of digital ID alongside an app that would allow them to report things such as potholes and missed bin collections.
+Sir Keir will say progressives must not “shy away from people’s concerns” when he speaks at the Global Progress Action Summit in London alongside Canadian prime minister Mark Carney and Australian prime minister Anthony Albanese.

+Hitting out at toxic online discourse, he will also reference the recent march in London, featuring Tommy Robinson and X boss Elon Musk, saying that puts “most poisonous belief - on full display at the protests here in London, just a week or two ago, that there is a coming struggle, a defining struggle, a violent struggle.. for all our nations.

+“Now – you don’t need to be a historian to know where that kind of poison can lead.
+You can just feel it.
+A language that is naked in its attempt to intimidate.”

-Lord Blunkett, who worked on the Blair government’s initial ID scheme twenty years ago, welcomed the decision to pursue a comprehensive digital ID scheme, saying its “time has come”.
+Lord Blunkett, who worked on the Blair government’s initial ID scheme 20 years ago, welcomed the decision, saying its “time has come”.

 “It is the unplanned, current mish-mash that presents a threat to people’s privacy as well as a risk of data breach, fraudulent stealing of identity and misuse.”